tomas-sucena/2023-FEUP-PFL-Proj2/README.md

 * **Arithmetic -** literals (integers and variables) > unary operators > multiplications > sums = subtractions
 * **Boolean -** literals ('True' and 'False') > integer comparisons > unary operators ('not') > logical conjunction ('and') > logical disjuntion ('or')

-For instance, take the arithmetic expression `1 + 2 * 3`.
+For instance, take an arithmetic expression.
 The steps the parser takes to analyze it are listed below:

-1. The parser starts by executing `parseAexp`, which is a function that parses arithmetic expressions:
+1. The parser starts by executing `parseAexp`, which is a function that parses arithmetic expressions.

 ```haskell
 -- Parse an arithmetic expression.